danielgibert/pe_parser/docs/index.md

 - Tools to visualize malware as grayscale images or its structural entropy representation.

 ## Visualization Tools
-PE Extractor includes various command-line tools that can be used to visualize malware as:
+PE Parser includes various command-line tools that can be used to visualize malware as:

 - Grayscale images.
 - Structural entropy.